-Carol Jones DuBois, Career & Technical Education Coordinator
+Carol Jones DuBois.
+Career & Technical Education Coordinator

-CTE Program BHS CKS CHS WHS Articulation Industry Certification

-Accounting Х Х CCF Microsoft

-Admin.
-Assist. Х Х Х CCF Microsoft

-Digital Design Х Х SFC ADOBE
+CTE Program BHS скѕ CHS WHS Articulation Industry Certification Accounting Х Χ CCF Microsoft Admin.
+Assist. Х Х CCF Microsoft Digital Design Х Х SFC ADOBE Gaming / Simulation / Animation Programming X Industry Certification ADOBE/ Toon Boom Ag.

-Ag.
 Biotech. Х Х SFC Ag.
-Biotech Certification

-Animal Science Х Х CCF Ag.
-Production Technician

-Agritechnology Х Х Х CCF Ag.
-Production Technician

-Horticulture Х CCF FNGLA

-Health Academy Х Х CCF/SFC C.N.A. / EMT

-Welding-dual enrollment for qualified students Х Х Х Χ CCF A.W.S.
+Biotech Certification Animal Science Х Χ CCF Ag.
+Production Technician Agritechnology Х Χ Χ CCF Ag.
+Production Technician Horticulture Χ CCF FNGLA Health Academy Χ Х CCF/SFC C.N.A. / EMT Welding-dual enrollment for qualified students Х Х Х Х CCF A.W.S.
 Carpentry I Χ SFC N.C.C.E.R.

-Teachers Must Meet Several Requirements to be Designated "Highly Qualified"
+Teachers Must Meet Several Requirements to be State Certified

-Teachers must meet a number of requirements to receive the Highly Qualified designation.
+Teachers must meet a number of requirements to receive the designation of a State Certified professional.
 The teacher must have at least a Bachelor's Degree, and must be teaching in the subject area for which he or she has that degree, or other certification, as designated.

-Our personnel department and school principals spend a great deal of time recruiting new teachers, always with the goal of hiring Highly Qualified teachers.
+Our personnel department and school principals spend a great deal of time recruiting new teachers, always with the goal of hiring Highly Qualified personnel that meet the State Certification requirements.
 The personnel department works closely with principals and Superintendent Edison to insure accurate information on every applicant.

-When teachers are hired who do not meet the qualifications, the teacher must sign an agreement and develop a written plan detailing what they will do to reach the Highly Qualified level.
+When teachers are hired who do not meet the qualifications, the teacher must sign an agreement and develop a written plan detailing what they will do to complete the State Certification Requirements as outlined by the Florida Department of Education.

 Once this agreement is signed, the district continues to monitor the teacher and assist him/her in locating the professional development or course work that is required.
-The district usually reimburses any expense for the course work or training needed to become highly qualified.

-No Child Left Behind requires schools to inform parents whenever their child is being taught by a teacher who is NOT Highly Qualified.
-Schools must also inform parents each time students are taught for four consecutive weeks by a substitute who is not highly qualified.
-Parents have the right to request information concerning a teacher's certification from a principal or from the district office.
+Every Student Act (ESSA) requires schools to inform parents whenever their child is being taught by a teacher who does not meet the State Certification requirements.
+Schools must also inform parents each time students are taught for four consecutive weeks by a substitute who is not State Certified.
+Parents have the right to request Information concerning a teacher's certification from a principal or from the district office.